ethereum-optimism/community-hub/src/docs/protocol/2-rollup-protocol.md

 Users can use these commitments to generate [Merkle tree proofs](https://en.wikipedia.org/wiki/Merkle_tree) about the state of Optimism.
 These proofs can be verified by smart contracts on Ethereum.
-Optimism maintains a convenient cross-chain communication contract, the [`L1CrossDomainMessenger`](https://etherscan.io/address/0x25ace71c97B33Cc4729CF772ae268934F7ab5fA1), which can verify these proofs on behalf of other contracts.
+Optimism maintains a convenient cross-chain communication contract, the [`L1CrossDomainMessenger`](https://etherscan.io/address/0x25ace71c97B33Cc4729CF772ae268934F7ab5fA1), which can verify these proofs, typically used for withdrawals, on behalf of other contracts.

 These proofs can be used to make verifiable statements about the data within the storage of any contract on Optimism at a specific block height.
 This basic functionality can then be used to enable contracts on Optimism to send messages to contracts on Ethereum.